crescent-network/crescent/docs/cli/amm.md

 Terminate a private farming plan.

-The plan's termination address must be same with the message sender.
+The plan's termination address must be same as the message sender.

 Usage